 Data from the United States Army Corps of Engineers and First Street Foundation’s Flood Model is primarily used to estimate property-specific flood damages.

 The data used to calculate annual flood damage costs primarily comes from the First Street Foundation Flood Model and the United States Army Corps of Engineers (USACE), with additional property data provided by Lightbox.

 Data sources used

 - The historical data on flood damage costs comes from the United States Army Corps of Engineers (USACE).
-The USACE data analyzes the relationship between depth of flooding and the amount of damage caused, based on historical records from FEMA insurance claims.
+The USACE data analyzes the relationship between the depth of flooding and the amount of damage caused, based on historical records from FEMA insurance claims.

 Additionally, fluvial (riverine) and coastal depth-damage curves from the United States Army Corps of Engineers (USACE) are applied to First Street Foundation’s Flood Model.
 Using the same methods as the USACE, First Street Foundation has created a separate peer-reviewed pluvial (precipitation) damage curve to fully account for all types of flood risks.

-Please note, the flood risk damage estimates only include potential structural damage to homes, and do not include additional costs to homeowners of replacing the contents of their home, or potential overhead costs associated with storage of property, finding temporary shelter, and other interim costs that may be included in NFIP premium calculations.
+Please note, the flood risk damage estimates only include potential structural damage to homes and do not include additional costs to homeowners of replacing the contents of their home, or potential overhead costs associated with storage of property, finding temporary shelter, and other interim costs that may be included in NFIP premium calculations.

 Search your property on Risk Factor™ to understand your home's vulnerability to flooding.